mauriciomm7/gptquery/docs/index.md

 Welcome to GPTQuery — a modular framework for AI-powered tool orchestration.

+!!! danger  "Notice"
+    This project will no longer be updated or extended.
+Yet it should work fine while it exists.:)

 ## Structure

 - **Quickstart** → [docs/quickstart.md](./quickstart.md)
 - **Developer Guide** → [docs/devsquickstart.md](devsquickstart.md)
 - **Architecture** → [docs/architecture.md](./architecture.md)

 ???+ tip "Tip for Devs"